 Many people avoid visiting the dentist, even for regular checkups, because of dental anxiety and fear.
 AZ Dental offers sedation dentistry to help you relax and feel comfortable during your appointment.
 We offer several conscious sedation treatments to meet your needs.
 Call us at 408-227-6000 to learn more about sedation dentistry in San Jose, California, and schedule your appointment with Drs.
-Andrew McDonald, Trang Thai, and Valerie De Leon.
+Andrew McDonald or Trang Thai.

 With sedation dentistry, you can relax and feel comfortable at our practice and enjoy a pain-free treatment.
 Sedation dentistry also allows you to stay awake for the duration of your procedure, though some sedatives work so effectively that you may not recall the details of your treatment later.

 - No needles

 - No pain